rvsrvs/jasdev.github.io/thoughts.md

 Unpolished, developed over time.

+## 1/29/2017

+- Looking towards May and the seven day silent retreat, I think it'll probably be one of the toughest (mental) challenges I tackle this year.
+I wonder if this is how ultra-marathon runners feel when thinking about upcoming races.

 ## 1/28/2017

 - Been a while since I’ve made an entry.
 Migrating the thought journal to my personal site (Canvas’ mobile app is currently un-maintained, Salesforce’s acquisition of Quip will always loom over, and GDocs doesn’t support Markdown).